 Much of the Northwest Point coastline is made up of a weathered and intricate limestone surface, locally referred to as ironshore.
 Small coves and beaches are interspersed along the shore, and ospreys and pelicans glide by regularly.

-When driving in, it’s typically best to stop in the vacinity of where the road drops from the hills to the flat wetlands, which is about three miles from the start.
-A half mile hike directly north in the wetlands leads through the best birding area in the Frenchman’s Creek interior.
+When driving in, it’s typically best to stop in the vicinity of where the road drops from the hills to the flat wetlands, which is about 3 miles (4.8 km) from the start.
+A 0.5-mile hike (0.8 km) directly north in the wetlands leads through the best birding area in the Frenchman’s Creek interior.

-Common Birds of the Inland Frenchman's Creek and Pigon Pond Area
+Common Birds of the Inland Frenchman’s Creek and Pigeon Pond Area

 Green Herons, gulls, terns, Cattle Egrets, Great Egrets, Reddish Egrets, killdeers, Tricolored Herons, ducks, warblers, American Kestrels, Bananaquits, Bahamas Woodstar, dowitchers, mocking birds, kingbirds, Blue Gray Gnatcatchers, Antillean Nighthawks, Greater Yellowlegs, willets, Ruddy Turnstones, Mangrove Cuckoos, Thick-billed Vireo.

-This three mile section of coastline is a great spot, but as with the interior of this protected area, it’s difficult to access.
+This three mile Flamingo Creek Bay section of coastline is a great birdwatching spot, yet as is the case with the interior of this protected area, it’s difficult to access.

-A rough track does lead into the general area, but a capable 4x4 vehicle is necessary.
+A rough track that ends at Flamingo Creek Bay does lead into the northern section of the nature reserve, but a capable 4x4 vehicle is necessary.

 Due to all of the giant land crabs found here, Yellow Crowned Night Herons are prolific.
 In the water, it’s also common to see the fins of small sharks cruising back and forth in the shallows.